 Want to make sure your home is warm and

-Something as simple as boiling a kettle uses energy – energy you have to pay for!
+Something as simple as boiling a kettle uses energy – the energy you have to pay for!
 Switching your energy supplier could make a big difference to your energy bills.

 Financial Fitness Team

-Financial Fitness is a charitable company providing free, confidential, independent and impartial welfare
+Financial Fitness is a charitable company providing free, confidential, independent, and impartial welfare

-They provide financial advice and support to help you make the transition from benefits into employment, accessing in-work and return-to-work benefits where applicable.
+They provide financial advice and support to help you make the transition from benefits into employment, accessing in-work, and return-to-work benefits where applicable.